|

 and verify a consumer’s credit card.

-phone number.
-The credit card company uses a
+or her work phone number.
+The credit card company

 data entry system, combined with the